magicblock-labs/SOAR/readme.md

   </p>
 </div>

-SOAR is a Solana program repository that provides a seamless solution for creating leaderboards and achievements on the Solana blockchain.
-With support for invocation from a TypeScript client and the upcoming integration with the Solana.Unity-SDK, SOAR aims to simplify the process of managing and tracking achievements in decentralized applications.
+SOAR is a program that provides a seamless solution for managing leaderboards, achievements, players' profiles and automatic rewards distribution on the Solana blockchain.
+Currenlty supporting invocation from a TypeScript client, integration in Solana.Unity-SDK coming soon.

 ## ⚙ Features
 Leaderboard Creation: Easily create leaderboards to track and display user rankings based on specific criteria or metrics.